 - Once ready, add the chopped onion and cilantro, mix and serve.
 Suggest serving with plantain chips/tostones (or as I had, fried plantain slices - around ½ plantain) or a simple salad.

-See all the other raw seafood recipes being shared today:
+See some other raw seafood recipes ideas:

 - Ahi Tuna Poke from Karen's Kitchen Stories

 - Miyagi Oysters with Cucumber Mignonette from Culinary Adventures with Camilla